quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part07_The_Doctrine_of.md

 Background context: This example involves a rich uncle promising to give money for studying, which induced the nephew to purchase study aids.
 The court would likely limit recovery to the cost of the study aids purchased in reliance on the promise.
 :p How much is the nephew most likely to recover from his uncle?
 ??x
-The nephew is most likely to recover $200, the amount spent on study aids, rather than the full $1,000 promised by his rich uncle. x??
+The nephew is most likely to recover $200, the amount spent on study aids, rather than the full$1,000 promised by his rich uncle. x??

 ---